What Workers Need to Know About Hazardous Waste

 What Exactly is Hazardous Waste?

-Hazardous waste is waste that has properties that make it potentially harmful or dangerous to human health or the environment.
-Hazardous waste can be a liquid, solid, or gas, and can even be invisible to the eye.
+Hazardous waste is the term used to describe any substance with harmful or dangerous properties.
+In movies and on TV, it’s often depicted as a mysterious, oozing green liquid.
+In reality, hazardous waste is often far more difficult to identify.
+It can be a liquid, solid, or gas, and can even be invisible to the eye.
 It can also be by-products of manufacturing processes like discarded materials and discarded unused commercial products like cleaning fluids and pesticides.
-Review the F and K Lists and P and U Lists for all types of hazardous waste found on this page.

 What Are the Characteristics of Hazardous Waste?